HomeBlog Home

 8. Set Up Utilities

 Getting your condo ready for the day you move in.
 Contact the local providers in the area to set up the utilities in your name.
-It is recommended to have them transferred over the day of the closing.
+It is recommended to have them transferred on the day of the closing.
 Not the day after.
-Typically, the condo associations don't allow satellite dishes so you will want to check to make sure you are familiar with the bylaws and restrictions.
+Typically, the condo associations don't allow satellite dishes, so you will want to check to make sure you are familiar with the bylaws and restrictions.

 9. Final Walk-through